hasnainroopawalla/Music-Scales/README.md

 # Music-Scales
-A flask application developed to browse/find through thousands of music scales in any key
+A web application (Flask) to browse through thousands of music scales in any key

 Visualizes the entire scale (in the selected key) on the Guitar Fretboard